amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 2. use `grunt webdriver:test`.
 This executes all features in the [`./test/features/*.feature`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
 Refer to the ./test/config of cucumber-bdd

-Note: while running mobile tests please do the requisite Appium set up before you start execution.
-Refer [Appium](http://appium.io/getting-started.html?lang=en) for set up
+Note: while running mobile tests please do the requisite Appium setup before you start execution.
+For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) OR refer [Appium Docs](http://appium.io/getting-started.html?lang=en)

 ## Config Files